sujith-rek/DAA/README.md

 # DAA
-Codework i've done for Design and Analysis of algorithms Quicksort for Graded Lab1
+Codework I've done for the Design and Analysis of algorithms